For Enquiry: 93450 45466

 The idea of cloning can be used to duplicate an object.
 By implementing the Cloneable interface and using the clone() method, we can create copies of objects with their current state.

-You can have a thorough understanding of the topic before the interview by reading these Java Programming Interview Questions.
+You can thoroughly understand the topic before the interview by reading these Java interview questions for freshers.

 49. What benefit does employing inheritance provide?

-The main upperhand of using inheritance is code reusability, as it allows subclasses to inherit and use the code again from their superclass.
-Additionally, inheritance enables polymorphism, which allows for the introduction of new functionality without impacting existing derived classes.
+The main upper hand of using inheritance is code reusability, as it allows subclasses to inherit and use the code again from their superclass.
+Additionally, inheritance enables polymorphism, allowing new functionality to be introduced without impacting existing derived classes.

 Here’s a sample program demonstrating inheritance: